Clinical Professor Catherine Birman OAM

-Honorary Clinical Professor Catherine Birman MBBS PhD FRACS GAICD is the Medical Director of the Sydney Cochlear Implant Centre.
+Clinical Catherine Birman MBBS PhD FRACS GAICD is the Medical Director of the Sydney Cochlear Implant Centre.

-Prof Birman is an ENT surgeon specializing in paediatric and adult cochlear implants, otology and paediatric ENT.
+Prof. Birman is an ENT surgeon specializing in paediatric and adult cochlear implants, otology and paediatric ENT.
 She is the Medical Director of the Sydney Cochlear Implant Centre (SCIC), Australia’s largest cochlear implant program.
-She is one of the most experience cochlear implant surgeons worldwide and within Australia, having performed over 1400 cochlear implant procedures.
+She is one of the most experienced cochlear implant surgeons worldwide and within Australia, having performed over 1400 cochlear implant procedures.

 Catherine has published and presented extensively on cochlear implant outcomes and participated in a number of grants and clinical trials.
 She works at the Children’s Hospital at Westmead, Royal Prince Alfred, Macquarie University, Hornsby and the Sydney Adventist Hospitals.